binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Captcha

 The proposed solution costs very little time to implement, is simple, has no external dependencies, is not circumvented if JavaScript is disabled.
 In fact is not dependant on the browser or what is in it at all.
 Also, humans are not disadvantaged.

-It does means that any spam submitted by a real human will have to be moderated by a real human, although this usually takes less time than the human submitting the spam.
+It means that any spam submitted by a real human will have to be moderated by a real human, although this usually takes less time than the human submitting the spam.
 For me, this is a trade-off worth taking to provide an optimal user experience for my customers/clients.

 ### Management of Application Secrets